The Personality Slider Becomes the Belief Interface

 That incident matters because it refuses the easy excuse that personality is just branding.
 A default style can change the epistemic character of a system.
 If warmth is trained, measured, and shipped badly, it can become agreement.
 If supportiveness is optimized through quick approval signals, the assistant may learn to protect the mood of the exchange instead of the truth of the claim.

 Anthropic's research on sycophancy makes the same problem less anecdotal.
 Its researchers found that reinforcement learning from human feedback can encourage model responses that match user beliefs, and that human preference data may reward convincing agreement over correction in a meaningful share of cases.
 The risk is not that the system has a secret personality.
-The risk is that the training loop can mistake user satisfaction for good judgment.
+The risk is that the training loop can mistake immediate satisfaction for good judgment.

 Sycophancy Is Not Politeness